 The efficiency of crushers, screens, mills and other large equipment in a minerals processing plant can be severely undermined if the chutes at transfer points are not doing a proper job.

-“A well-designed chute ensures that a crusher receives the right material at the correct angle for example,” says Baller.
+Mark Baller, managing director of Weba Chute Systems, highlights that chutes play a vital role in plant reliability and performance.
+“A well-designed chute ensures that a crusher receives the right material at the correct angle, for example,” says Baller.
 “By the same token, it will load a screen optimally, and will facilitate the correct feed rates into a mill, for best performance and economical power consumption.”

-Baller argues that most plant operations are recognising that chutes are not just basic plate-work, rather, that they need to embody a high level of technical design that creates a fit-for-purpose solution for the particular commodity and application.
+He argues that most plant operations are today recognising that chutes are not just basic plate-work.
+Rather, they need to embody a high level of technical design that creates a fit-for-purpose solution for the particular commodity and application.

 On the other side of the coin, the savings achieved through good chute design – leading to more efficient plant operation and fewer stoppages – means that most of Weba Chute Systems’ installations can pay for themselves in less than 12 months.